xastor/winaudit/docs/service.md

 # WinAudit Service

-The service is implemented as a process that runs in and endless loop.
+The service is implemented to run the same cycle in an infinite loop.

-The main phases of that loop are described below.

 ## 1. Capturing information